 Being a Princess Means Overcoming Setbacks

 Every Disney Princess has faced some sort of diversity that they had to overcome.
-Snow White was being hunted for heart, Ariel was fighting against a specie (human vs. mermaids) barrier, Rapunzel was locked in a tower her entire childhood, Tiana's father passed away and she worked long hours for little pay and Cinderella was treated as a second-class citizen by her own step-mother.
+Snow White was being hunted for her heart, Ariel was fighting against a species (human vs. mermaids) barrier, Rapunzel was locked in a tower her entire childhood, Tiana worked long hours for little pay in order to achieve her dream and Cinderella was treated as a second-class citizen by her own step-mother.
 These stories teach our daughters that no matter what setbacks they face and no matter how hard it may seem or how many cards are stacked against them, if they perceiver and work hard they can achieve their dreams.

 Being a Princess Means Being True to Yourself

 Getting back to the notion that we want our daughters to grow up to be strong-willed individuals, if your daughter is asking to be a princess for Halloween why would you want to make her feel less than just because this year she didn't want to dress up as a doctor or astronaut?
 If the point is to teach our daughters that they can be anything they want to be, why would we stop them from dressing up as a princess?
 It.Is.What.They.Want.To.Be.